kkcmah/Battery-Mage/README.md

 Audio are CC0 licensed from https://freesound.org/ and cut in Audacity

 Details of audio attribution can be found in src/assets/audio where I've listed links to the original audio sources

-This project started from an Enable3D template at: https://github.com/enable3d/enable3d-phaser-project-template

 ## Running Local Development